• Home

 Should I wet the ground before using a tiller?

-If the soil you’re tilling is too dry, consider adding water before you begin tilling.
+If the soil you’re tilling is too dry, consider adding water before planting.
 You can water to about 4 inches, but let the water penetrate the soil before beginning.
 This usually takes a day or two.

 Can a rototiller remove tree roots?